Differentially Private and Communication-Efficient Distributed Nonconvex Optimization Algorithms: Distributed Gradient tracking Algorithm with Compressed Communication

 where~$0<\bar{\kappa}_2<\min\{\frac{\eta\nu}{2},1-\bar{q}^2\}$. \end{corollary}

-It can be observed from Theorem~\ref{theo:convergence} and Corollary~\ref{coro1} that PGTC achieves a linear convergence rate under P--L condition.
-However, the accuracy of the convergence point is influenced by the accumulated noise added to the gradient over time.
-This phenomenon arises due to the fact that the noise on the gradient term accumulates during the iterative process.
-To gain more insight, from~\eqref{iterationy1}, we can see that $\frac{1}{n}(\mathbf{1}_n^\top\otimes I_d)\y_k=\frac{1}{n}(\mathbf{1}_n^\top\otimes I_d)(\f(\x_k)+\sum_{t=0}^{k-1}\xi_{y,t})$.
-Moreover, under idealized communication, the Algorithm DiaDSP~\cite{ding2021differentially} demonstrates that the convergence point $x^\infty\in\R^d$ satisfies the following property when the cost functions are strongly convex and smooth:
+From~\eqref{eqn:lyapunov}, it can be observed from Theorem~\ref{theo:convergence} and Corollary~\ref{coro} that $\E[f(\bar{x}_k)]-f^*+\frac{\zeta_1L}{n}\E[\oxk]=\mathcal{O}((1-\bar{\kappa}_2)^k)+\mathcal{O}(1)$, which means PGTC linearly converges to a neighborhood of the global optimum under P--L condition.
+However, the size of the neighborhood is determined by the noise accumulated over time on gradients.
+This is because the noise on gradients accumulates over the iterations.
+More specifically, from~\eqref{iterationy1}, we can see that $\frac{1}{n}(\mathbf{1}_n^\top\otimes I_d)\y_k=\frac{1}{n}(\mathbf{1}_n^\top\otimes I_d)(\f(\x_k)+\sum_{t=0}^{k-1}\xi_{y,t})$.
+As pointed out in~\cite{zhu2019deep}, the differential privacy is achieved only when the noise variance is large enough to affect accuracy.
+Although there are technical means to avoid the accumulation of noise, e.g., \cite{xiong2021quantized}, it is necessary to reserve the the accumulated noise term for privacy protection.
+A similar result was also established by DiaDSP proposed in~\cite{ding2021differentially}.
+However, DiaDSP only works for ideal communication network and the authors did not provide the analysis for nonconvex cost functions.
+Moreover, DiaDSP demonstrates that the convergence point $x^\infty\in\R^d$ satisfies the following property when the cost functions are strongly convex and smooth:

 However, it is important to note that the analysis in Theorem~\ref{theo:convergence} does not yield the same result due to the limitations of the P--L condition.
-As shown in Assumption~\ref{as:PLcondition}, the P--L condition only establishes the gradient relationship between any point and the optimal point, whereas the strongly convex condition~\cite{ding2021differentially} establishes a similar relationship between any two points.
+As shown in Assumption~\ref{as:PLcondition}, the P--L condition only establishes the gradient relationship between any point and the optimal point, whereas the strongly convex condition used in~\cite{ding2021differentially} establishes a similar relationship between any two points.
 Nevertheless, under strongly convex cost functions, the convergence point of PGTC coincides with DiaDSP~\cite{ding2021differentially}, suggesting that the proposed PGTC achieves a comparable level of accuracy to the algorithm with idealized communication, assuming the same cost functions.
 For additional details, please refer to the our previous work~\cite{xie2023compressed}.